The Absolute Best Pizza in Atlanta

 Don’t let the name fool you, O4W Pizza is now actually located in downtown Duluth.
 This a no-frills joint.
 Owner and pizza maker Anthony Spina turns his attention to crafting his New Jersey-style pizza.
 His most beloved pie is the grandma pie, a 16-inch square pizza topped with homemade marinara sauce, mozzarella, pecorino, and olive oil.
 But, he also makes a killer Detroit pizza.
 Best to go with a couple friends and order one of each.

-Glide Pizza is very pandemic-friendly with a takeout window conveniently located on the BeltLine.
+Glide Pizza is very pandemic-friendly with a takeout window conveniently located on the BeltLine (there’s also a takeout window in the recently opened Inner Voice Brewing in Decatur).
 Mask up, place your order, and take your pizza to go.
-Founder Rob Birdsong lived in Brooklyn and opened Glide after moving back and realizing he couldn’t quite get the slice he wants.
-Choose from cheese, pepperoni, or “the garlic” (olive oil, garlic, two kinds of mozzarella.
-But whatever you do, get a side of house-made pizza ranch.
+Founder Rob Birdsong lived in Brooklyn and opened Glide after moving back and realizing he couldn’t quite get the slice he wanted.
+Choose from cheese, pepperoni, or “the garlic” (olive oil, garlic, two kinds of mozzarella) but whatever you do, get a side of house-made pizza ranch.

 Anne Quatrano’s iconic hidden gem may not spring to mind when you think “pizza night,” but hear us out.
 The menu features five pizzas baked in a wood oven.
 True to form for the restaurant that made farm-to-table cool back in 1998, the pizzas are loaded with seasonal ingredients in creative combinations.
 The potato pizza -- with smashed new potatoes, caramelized onions, and raclette -- is especially comforting in these cooler temps.